-We are pleased to present to you the Riverhead Water District's 2022 Consumer Confidence Report/Annual Water Supply Statement.
+We are pleased to present to you the Riverhead Water District's 2024 Consumer Confidence Report/Annual Water Supply Statement.
 As shown in this report, the Riverhead Water District continues to provide the residents with a source of water for all of our domestic needs which is reliable and of high quality.
 Our water is continuously tested to ensure that it meets all drinking water standards.
 As the Town grows, so does our Water District.
-In order to meet their increasing water demands, the District is in the planning stage for a new ground storage tank in Wading River and a new well in Calverton and hopes to begin construction on these new facilities in the coming year.
+In order to meet their increasing water demands, the District has initiated construction of a ground storage tank in Wading River and the replacement of a supply well on Pulaski Street.
+The tank is scheduled to go on-line in late 2025, while the well is scheduled to be completed in 2026.
 Simultaneously, we encourage all of our residents to conserve water so we can limit the expense connected with the construction of new additional facilities just to meet the water demands for the few peak days during the summer.